 \subsection{Comparison with spatio-temporal mobility simulators}

 To evaluate the effectiveness of \method{} in reproducing spatio-temporal activity-travel patterns, we benchmark its performance against two state-of-the-art mobility frameworks: the Diary-based Trajectory Simulator (DITRAS)~\citep{pappalardo_data_2018} and TimeGeo~\citep{jiang_timegeo_2016}.
 Detailed descriptions of their methodologies and implementations are provided below. \begin{itemize} \item DITRAS decouples temporal pattern generation from spatial location assignment by modeling temporal dynamics with a mobility diary generator and assigning these diaries to physical locations using the density-EPR model~\citep{pappalardo_returners_2015}.
 The diary generator employs a time-aware Markov transition matrix to estimate transition probabilities between ``typical'' locations (e.g., home) and ``non-typical'' locations, along with the corresponding durations of stay.
 Non-typical locations are then assigned using the density-EPR mechanism, an extension of the classic EPR model that incorporates a relevance factor during exploration.
 We used the DITRAS implementation from scikit-mobility to align with our data format.
 Based on the training dataset, we estimated the population-level Markov transition matrix and calibrated individual-specific density-EPR parameters.
 Location relevance was determined by empirical visit frequencies.
-We adopted a temporal resolution of one hour and simulated 336 hourly steps per test sequence, corresponding to 14 days of spatio-temporal mobility.
+We adopted a temporal resolution of one hour for simulation.